GueyeD/IAEA-ITU-Internship/README.md

  - Radio Link Failure Prediction Challenge.ipynb: the code programmed in Python

- - RLF Challenge - 0212.pdf: a presentation that presents the context, the results and potential future directions.
+ - RLF Challenge - 0212.pdf: a presentation of the context, the results and potential future directions.